-As part of the cooperation with the international research community outlined in the technical proposal [AD], a user workshop is planned in Nuuk, 2021, in connections with a dedicated Greenland meeting on cryosphere changes.
-Here users of ECV data and stakeholders will present and discuss research related to the ECV products.
+As part of the cooperation with the international research community outlined in the technical proposal [AD], a user workshop is planned in Nuuk, May 2021, in connections with the DTU/Asiaq "Mapping the Arctic Conference", an event which is expected also to attract most local stakeholders.
+Given the uncertainty related to Covid-19, the stakeholder meeting might be postponed to a later dedicated science/cryosphere change meeting, given a better forum for users of ECV data relative to the local stakeholders.